Home Solar Payoff :: How Long Does it Take for Home Solar to Pay Off?

 For solar purchases, on the other hand, government incentives at the federal, state and local levels can be extremely generous depending on where you live.
-All 50 states qualify for the 30% tax credit off the cost of your system, which can also be combined with state and utility rebates in your area.
+All 50 states qualify for the 30% tax credit off the cost of your system.
+Also check for state and utility rebates in your area.

 In Oakland, California, solar costs have been reduced by a whopping 60% for residents.
 What’s more, many solar providers facilitate the process of obtaining government credits, often deducting the expected credits from the purchase price.

 Personal and Planetary Incentives

 The current 30-percent-off federal incentive program applies to solar systems on existing homes and new construction.
 (Set to expire at the end of 2016.)
 The Department of Energy’s Database of State Incentives for Renewables and Efficiency (DSIRE) maintains an interactive map for current options for homeowners.
 It provides up-to-date information about all the incentives in their area.

 For many homeowners, a solar panel power system will produce more electricity than the home can consume.
 The solar customer is rewarded with the amazing experience of watching the electric meter spinning backwards.
 This excess power goes back into the conventional power grid, and the customer may even be paid for the power the home generates.